enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 One subscription on the left.
 Multiple subgraphs on the right.
 The router makes it look like one thing.

 <!--
-- So this is what a federated subscription looks like.
+- Right, this is what a federated subscription looks like.
 - One subscription on the left.
 The client opens it once.
 - On the right, multiple subgraphs.
 One of them is the source of the events, the others fill in related data.
 - The job of the router is to make all of that look like one thing to the client.
-- Easy to draw.
-Less easy to build, as we'll see.
 -->

 ---